The Study

 Summary: What’s the Stealth Syndromes Human Study About?

 NOTE: This is a summary of the current amended menu selection, rationale, and other information.
 The full study, including revised scientific protocol and the expanded nutritional and food selection process as approved by the University of San Francisco Medical School Committee on Human Research can be accessed at this link (pdf).
-A previously approved (UCSF-IRB/CHR) […]
+This ad-free article is […]

 Continue Reading